 For distribution classes, the high water mark and the calculation basis of the hurdle rate are adjusted to the calculation of the performance fee.
-The performance fee is calculated and paid out in the accounting currency of the investment fund (USD) for all unit classes.
+The performance fee is calculated and paid out in the accounting currency of the investment fund (USD) for all unit

-- 4. For the distribution of annual income to the investor, the custodian bank may charge the investment fund a commission not exceeding 0.5% of the gross amount of the distribution. - Furthermore, the fund management company and the custodian bank shall be entitled to reimbursement of the following costs incurred in the course of executing the collective investment contract: a) fees charged by the supervisory authority for establishing, - a) tees charged by the supervisory authority for establis amending, liquidating and merging the investment fund; - b) annual fees charged by the supervisory authority; - c) fees charged by the auditor for annual auditing as well as certification in connection with establishing, amending, liquidating and merging the investment fund; - d) fees paid for legal and tax advisors in connection with establishing, amending, liquidating or merging the investment fund, as well as acting in the interests of the fund and its investors generally; - costs for the publication of the net asset value of the investment fund, as well as all costs for the issuing of notices to the investors including translation costs, where such costs are not ascribed to an error on the part of the fund management company; - f) cost of printing legal documents as well as the annual and semiannual reports of the investment fund; - costs incurred by registering the investment fund with a foreign supervisory authority, specifically the commission levied by the foreign supervisory authority, translation costs and compensation for the representative or paying agent abroad; - costs in connection with the exercising of voting rights or creditors' rights by the investment fund, including fees for external consultants; - i) costs and fees in connection with intellectual property or usage rights registered in the investment fund's name; - all costs incurred as a result of extraordinary steps taken by the fund management company, the asset manager of collective investment schemes or the custodian bank to safeguard the interests of the investor. - The investment fund shall also bear all incidental costs for the purchase and sale of investments (such as standard brokerage charges, fees, taxes and duties) incurred in the management of the fund's assets, as well as the cost of verifying and maintaining quality standards in relation to physical assets.
+- For the distribution of annual income to the investor, the custodian bank may charge the investment fund a commission not exceeding 0.5% of the gross amount of the distribution. - Furthermore, the fund management company and the custodian bank shall be entitled to reimbursement of the following costs incurred in the course of executing the collective investment contract: - a) fees charged by the supervisory authority for establishing, amending, liquidating and merging the investment fund; - b) annual fees charged by the supervisory authority;

+- c) fees charged by the auditor for annual auditing as well as certification in connection with establishing, amending, liquidating and merging the investment fund; - d) fees paid for legal and tax advisors in connection with establishing, amending, liquidating or merging the investment fund, as well as acting in the interests of the fund and its investors generally; - e) costs for the publication of the net asset value of the investment fund, as well as all costs for the issuing of notices to the investors including translation costs, where such costs are not ascribed to an error on the part of the fund management company; - f) cost of printing legal documents as well as the annual and semiannual reports of the investment fund; - g) costs incurred by registering the investment fund with a foreign supervisory authority, specifically the commission levied by the foreign supervisory authority, translation costs and compensation for the representative or paying agent abroad; - costs in connection with the exercising of voting rights or creditors' rights by the investment fund, including fees for external consultants; - costs and fees in connection with intellectual property or usage rights registered in the investment fund's name; - all costs incurred as a result of extraordinary steps taken by the fund management company, the asset manager of collective investment schemes or the custodian bank to safeguard the interests of the investor; - standard banking costs in connection with the custody of investments by third parties (costs in connection with the performance of sub-custodian functions such as custody costs of third-party deposits, account management fees, etc.); - all taxes and duties levied on the fund's assets, its income and on the expenses charged to the fund's assets. - The investment fund shall also bear all incidental costs for the purchase and sale of investments (such as standard brokerage charges, fees, taxes and duties) incurred in the management of the fund's assets, as well as the cost of verifying and maintaining quality standards in relation to physical assets.
 These costs will be offset directly against the stated acquisition or saleable value of the respective investments. - 7.
+For the distribution of liquidation proceeds in the event of the dissolution of the investment fund, the custodian bank will charge investors a commission of up to 0.50% of the net asset value of their units.
+The rate actually applied is stated in the liquidation report. - 8.
 In accordance with the provisions of the prospectus, the fund management company and its agents may pay trailer fees as compensation for sales and distribution activities in relation to the fund units as well as rebates in order to reduce the fees or costs charged to the fund and incurred by the investors.